-Recommendation to City Council for approval or denial of the rezoning request from Office Service Technology (OST) and Low-Rise Multiple Family (RM-1) to Low-Rise Multiple Family (RM-1) with a Planned Rezoning Overlay.
+The petitioner is requesting a Zoning Map Amendment for approximately 37 acres of property on the west side of Meadowbrook Road, south of Twelve Mile Road (Section 14).
+The applicant is proposing to rezone property rezone from Office Service Technology (OST) and Low-Rise Multiple Family (RM-1) to Low-Rise Multiple Family (RM-1) using the City's Planned Rezoning Overlay (PRO) option.